Ed Bradley: Illness and death

-Funeral and memorial

 More than 2,000 people attended Bradley's funeral service at Riverside Church in New York.
 Among the attendees were the Reverends Al Sharpton and Jesse Jackson, musicians Jimmy Buffett and Wynton Marsalis, journalists Dan Rather, Walter Cronkite, and Charlayne Hunter-Gault, and former U.S. president Bill Clinton.
-In April 2007, Bradley was honored with a jazz funeral procession at the New Orleans Jazz & Heritage Festival.
+In April 2007, Bradley was honored with a jazz funeral mass and procession at St. Augustine Church during the New Orleans Jazz & Heritage Festival.

 Legacy

 Impact of journalism

-Morley Safer described the themes of Bradley's reporting as "justice, justice served and justice denied."
+Morley Safer described the themes of Bradley's reporting as "justice, justice served and justice denied".
 Bradley's reporting on the AIDS epidemic in Africa has been credited with convincing drug companies to donate and discount drugs to treat the disease.
 His reporting on psychiatric hospitals in the U.S. prompted federal investigations into the largest chains, and his reporting on the Duke lacrosse team has been credited with ensuring the accused had a fair trial.
-Bradley was seen as an inspiration for Black Americans, with columnist Clarence Page writing: "Mr. Bradley challenged the system.
-He worked hard and prepared himself.
-He opened himself to the world and dared the world to turn him away.
-He wanted to be a lot, and he succeeded.
-Thanks to him, the rest of us know that we can too."

-Style

-Bradley became well-known for his style on air, both for his demeanor and his fashion sense.
-Often described as "cool" by his colleagues, Bradley's unflappability led to his position on 60 Minutes.
-His interview style has drawn comparisons to Columbo and been described as "disarming", "confident", and "streetwise."
-He was noted for his ability to get interview subjects to divulge information on camera with his body language.

-Bradley was also known for bucking fashion trends for newscasters.
-His iconic style included an array of patterns, a short beard, and an earring worn in his left ear.
-Bradley began wearing the earring during the 1980s during a time when it was uncommon for men in America to do so.
-Mike Wallace said after Bradley's death that he thought Bradley's decision to wear an earring inspired others to do the same.
+Broadcast on October 15, 2006, the 60 Minutes edition that had Bradley's interview with the Duke lacrosse players had nearly 17 million viewers.
+It was the ninth-most watched show that week and one of the highest rated episodes of the year.
+Bradley was seen as an inspiration for Black Americans, with columnist Clarence Page writing:

+Salim Muwakkil wrote for The Progressive about Bradley's impact on Black journalists, noting that Bradley "proved blacks not only could do the job, but they could do it with panache".
+Matt Zoller Seitz, writing for Slant Magazine, said Bradley forced audiences and the television news industry to "accept him on his own terms" and that he "annihilate[d] received wisdom about what it meant to be a professional journalist, a black man and an American".

 Philanthropy and honors

 In 1994, Bradley and the Radio Television News Directors Association Foundation started a scholarship program in his name for journalists of color.
 It awards $10,000 annually.
-In 2007, he was inducted into the Broadcast Pioneers Hall of Fame by the Broadcast Pioneers of Philadelphia.
+In 2007, he was inducted into the Broadcast Pioneers of Philadelphia Hall of Fame.

 Bradley was named one of the "100 Outstanding American Journalists in the last 100 years" in 2012 by faculty at New York University.
-In 2015, the Pennsylvania State Legislature renamed City Avenue in Philadelphia "Ed Bradley Way."
+In 2015, the Pennsylvania General Assembly renamed City Avenue in Philadelphia "Ed Bradley Way".
 A mural of Bradley was completed in the city in 2018, and a historical marker was installed in 2021.